 The Smiling Buddha Meditation is one of the best meditations for joy; one of the most positive emotions we humans can experience.

 To Buddha, joy was one of the most important emotions of all.
 As Buddha famously said, “You have no cause for anything but gratitude and joy.”

-Joy is one of the 16 types of happiness [READ: Happiness Meditation Techniques].
+Joy is one of the sixteen types of happiness [READ: Happiness Meditation Techniques].

 It is different to sheer happiness because it is a more light-hearted, good-humoured emotion.
 While we could say, for instance, that we are happy and mean that deep down, we feel content, joy means we are specifically feeling that childlike glee and ebullience.

 To the Buddhist, joy is a shared emotion.
 Buddha taught that we must learn to share the joy of others, in an empathetic or compassionate way (Access To Insight has an excellent article on this).

 We are naturally born with this ability to share joy.
 Kids are always laughing with one another and sharing one another’s emotions.
 But as we grow old, our empathy reduces, and we are less likely to laugh with others and to share their joy.

-Shared-joy is significant because a big part of becoming happy is the ability to share the positivity and joy of other people empathically.
+Shared-joy is significant because a big part of happiness is the ability to share the positivity and joy of other people empathically.
+Or s Buddha said, “Shared joy is a double joy.
+Shared sorrow is half the sorrow.”

-Smiling Buddha Technique is an excellent meditation for joy and definitely worth adding to you Buddhist meditation plan.
+Smiling Buddha Meditation is an excellent meditation for joy and definitely worth adding to your Buddhist meditation plan.

-Many people have heard of Loving Kindness, which is the most commonly used meditation for general happiness and good feelings, but there is a better meditation for joy, and that is the Smiling Buddha method.
+Many people have heard of Loving Kindness, which is the most commonly used meditation for general happiness and positive feelings, but the Smiling Buddha method is arguably better.

-Have you ever noticed how in Buddha statues, Buddha is usually smiling?
+Have you ever noticed how Buddha smiles in artwork and on statues?

 Buddha found the keys to happiness.
-And one of those keys is a special meditation technique which just so happens to be called (you guessed it), The Smiling Buddha Technique, which is used to cultivate joy and to increase self-confidence.
+And one of those keys is a special meditation technique that just so happens to be called (you guessed it), The Smiling Buddha Technique, which is used to cultivate joy and to increase self-confidence.

 Confidence is, of course, one of the most important traits that anyone can have.